Here are what I’ve published so far.

 TOO OLD TO PLAY

 Thirteen year old Danny Tompkins can’t believe the party that is going on at his house, right after his mother was buried.
-Drinks, smoke, wild laughter comes from the adults.
+Drinks, smokes, wild laughter comes from the adults.
 The young cousins are in the yard playing.
 But for Danny there’s no place to hide.
 He’s too old to play, plus he doesn’t want to.
 Decades later the adult Daniel returns to his childhood home and relives the memories of those awful events, even “seeing” the participants from room to room.
 Visits to the graves follow.
 To fulfill an assignment in an adult education fine arts class, he writes a sonnet explaining the memories.
 Available at the Kindle store.
 Available at the Smashwords store.

 This is the third in my series of short stories dealing with teenage grief.
 Daniel Tompkins is attending a convention near his hometown.
 In some downtime he visits the old neighborhood, then decides to walk the mile to his old junior high school.
-He does he finds a stone on the sidewalk and kicks it on ahead.
+As he does, he finds a stone on the sidewalk and kicks it on ahead.
 This brings back memories of how he kicked stones on those walks to school so many decades before.
 Memories of those days flood back, of how he dealt with his grief in the weeks immediately after his mother’s death.
 No counseling was given in those days, and he had to resume the routines of life, family, school, and activities almost as if nothing had happened.
-As he walks and kicks, he realizes an old practice was a form of grief relief for him.
+As he walks and kicks, he realizes that old practice was a form of grief relief for him.

 Saturday Haircuts, Tuesday Funeral